BioKIC/symbiota-docs/content/coll_manager/upload/specify/_index.en.md

 ---
-title: "Importing from Symbiota into Specify"
+title: "Importing from Specify"
-date: 2021-12-16
+date: 2022-07-15
 weight: 35
-draft: true
+draft: false
 authors: ["Katie Pearson"]
 keywords: ["specify","import","upload"]
 ---

 Collections that manage their data in Specify 6 can push a copy of their data to a Symbiota portal using built-in Specify tools.
-Instructions for this process can be found here.
+Instructions for this process can be found in the [Specify forum](https://discourse.specifysoftware.org/t/sharing-data-with-symbiota/193).